Izvor (album): Tour

 Starting on 24 February 2018, the first concert out of seven in total, in promotion of the album took place at the Macedonian Opera and Ballet (MOB) in Skopje.
 The set list of the two and a half hour-long concert consisted of two parts - the first half consisted only of songs from the album Izvor while the second included songs of her previous projects as well.
-The concert was well-received by the public and Milica Džarovska of the female magazine Ženski magazin who praised the emotional vocal rendition and the warm atmosphere.
-Other concerts in promotion of the album took place on 25 and 26 February and 1-3 March.
+The concert was well received by the public and Milica Džarovska of the female magazine Ženski magazin who praised the emotional vocal rendition and the warm atmosphere.
+Other concerts in promotion of the album took place on 25 and 26 February and 1–3 March.
 With this feat, the singer broke her previously held streak of five consecutive concerts in promotion of the album Makedonsko Devojče 2.
 In early March 2018, she held four more concerts accompanied at the Macedonian Philharmonic accompanied by the philharmonic orchestra as well as one concert accompanied by her ten-member band at the Biljanini Izvori Sports Hall in Ohrid.
 On 27 and 28 March, she also held two concerts at the Culture Center in Bitola.
 From April to May, the singer also gave concerts in Tetovo, Gostivar, Kumanovo, Štip and Strumica.
 On 10 And 11 August 2018, Gočeva held two more open concert at the Heraclea Lyncestis theater in Ohrid.
 After the promotion of the album concluded, many songs from Izvor continued being performed during the singer's live performances.
 This for instance, included a performance on 24 March 2024, with songs such as "Beli cvetovi" and "Da e son".

+Micevski also performed an instrumental cover of "Da e son" during his concert at Macedonian Philharmony given in March 2023.